LebKa/home-assistant.io/source/_integrations/gardena_bluetooth.markdown

 Allow control of the valve state of [Gardena Bluetooth Water Control](https://www.gardena.com/int/products/watering/water-controls/water-control-bluetooth) units.

-The paring of the device may require a [Factory Reset](#factory-reset) before it allows a connection.
+The pairing of the device may require a [Factory Reset](#factory-reset) before it allows a connection.

 ### Limitations